London & North Western 4-4-0 Locomotives in Great_Britain

 Nock is forced to add, however, "It was unfortunate that these otherwise brilliantly successful engines were built on the same chassis as the less powerful Precursors and the great power they developed caused troubles with the frames.
 With increasing age they became heavy on maintenance costs and had to be relegated to lighter duties."
 After absorption into the LMS stud, less well acquainted engine drivers thought less of the Georges and retirement began in 1935.

-Nock's illustration shows a straight-boilered design and Hollingsworth (Steam Passenger Locomotives, 1982) asks the reader to note "the round top outer firebox wrapper instead of the more complex Belpaire pattern ..." , but an accompanying photograph and another available at [] clearly show a Belpaire boiler.
+Nock's illustration shows a straight-boilered design and Hollingsworth (Steam Passenger Locomotives, 1982) asks the reader to note "the round top outer firebox wrapper instead of the more complex Belpaire pattern ..." , but an accompanying photograph and another available at [link] clearly show a Belpaire boiler.
 According to Steam Index's review of L&NW designs, the Belpaire firebox is a result of a mid-1920s rebuilding

 Class Iron Duke (Locobase 2266)